Supporting the British Army’s Training and Exercise Management with CTEM

 Lifecycle training and exercise management

-In 2014, the UK’s Collective Training Group (CTG) was looking for an innovative digital tool to connect the training ecosystem for improved combat readiness.
-Exonaut was initially procured to manage complex exercises across the LVC spectrum but it quickly became apparent that it could enable, manage and track progression across a series of exercises – providing commanders and the training audience with a real-time view of performance, progression and training risk.
+After an initial 2007 trial of Exonaut by CTG, in 2009 the UK Ministry of Defence (MoD) purchased an Exonaut CTEMS (Collective Training and Exercise Management) licence for the core Training & Exercise Management modules, including site-specific licences for CTG’s mobile-observation requirements.
+Although Exonaut was initially procured to manage complex exercises across the LVC spectrum it quickly became apparent that it could enable, manage and track progression across a series of exercises – providing commanders and the training audience with a real-time view of performance, progression and training risk.
 Fully realising this meant working together in partnership to incorporate existing and future needs into the software.
+Since 2014, 4C Strategies has embedded an Operations Delivery Manager (ODM) within CTG to provide continuity and further connect the training ecosystem for improved combat readiness.

 Data-driven training

-“Since 2014, Exonaut, and the British Army’s use of Exonaut, has changed considerably”, explains David.
+“The British Army’s use of Exonaut, has changed considerably”, explains David.
 “The software has been developed as requirements have evolved.
-We originally provided a tool that generated data.
+4C originally provided a tool that generated data.
 Exonaut is now much more data-driven to facilitate better, evidence-based decision-making.
 It connects all the processes within exercise and training, plotting a path to the successful outcome of exercises, based on defined training objectives.”

-“We are determined to ensure the British Army’s collective training paces the evolving threat and help it to adapt to meet it.
+“4C is determined to ensure the British Army’s collective training follows pace with the evolving threat and helps them adapt to meet it.
 A significant part of our approach is to exploit, through our Exonaut software, the increasingly sophisticated data which we are able to draw from the Army’s exercises.
-This assures validation of their units for current and future operations, but also has the power to better drive the development of tactics and procedures, what they need to buy and how they will use it.”
+This assures validation of units for current and future operations, but also has the power to better drive the development of tactics and procedures, what they need to invest in and how they will use it.”

 The progression management and associated data visualisation tool allows commanders and trainers to vary the complexity of training to meet the training audience requirements.
 It enables them to train to the point of failure, analyse what went on, reflect, retrain and learn.
 Equally, new developments in the software support exercise planning across the spectrum of LVC and act as an integration / management spine across the enterprise.
 New capabilities are also being developed to allow a degree of automation in the presentation, set up and resourcing of scenarios to take the training audience to the next level.